bentomhall/nih-system/homebrewery/equipment.homebrew.md

 You can release the creature by using a bonus action to speak a second command word.
 A target restrained by the rope can use an action to make a DC 15 Strength or Dexterity check (target's choice).
 On a success, the creature is no longer restrained by the rope.

 The rope has AC 20 and 20 hit points.
 It regains 1 hit point every 5 minutes as long as it has at least 1 hit point.
 If the rope drops to 0 hit points, it is destroyed.

+#### Scarab of Protection
+*Wondrous item, legendary (requires attunement)*

+If you hold this beetle-shaped medallion in your hand for 1 round, an inscription appears on its surface revealing its magical nature.
+It provides two benefits while it is on your person:

+- You have advantage on saving throws against spells.
+- The scarab has 12 charges.
+If you fail a saving throw against a spell that deals necrotic damage or a harmful effect originating from an undead creature, you can use your reaction to expend 1 charge and turn the failed save into a successful one.
+The scarab crumbles into powder and is destroyed when its last charge is expended.

+#### Stone of Good Luck (Luckstone)
+*Wondrous item, Adventurer (requires attunement)*

+This polished stone has 3 charges.
+You can expend a charget to take the Exert or Focus actions without expending Stamina or Aether.
+All expended charges are restored at dawn.

 #### Stone of Controlling Earth Elementals
 *Wondrous item, Hero*